Starting a Jewelry Business? Some Questions to Consider

 Some professionals should NOT be overlooked when you get into the jewelry business.
 When I interviewed accountants to get help with structuring my inventory and taxes, I was surprised at how many of them told me to do it myself.
 In fact, one of them passed on the following advice:

 “You can either pay me or do it yourself.
 If you do it yourself and mess up, then the Internal Revenue Service will tell you what you did wrong.
 You fix it and pay a penalty, which will probably be less than my fees.”

 I’m sure he meant no harm, but the thought of an IRS audit being part of my accounting plan made me feel uneasy.

 Figuring out the city, county, state, and federal tax systems isn’t fun.
-(I say “isn’t,” not “wasn’t” because I still don’t have them figured out).
-I sought guidance from the Chamber of Commerce.
-I received very little help.
+(I say “isn’t,” not “wasn’t,” because I still don’t have them figured out).
+I sought guidance from my local Chamber of Commerce but received very little help.
 So, I started at the city level and worked up.
 I went from agency to agency, figuring out where to go next along the way.
 Each agency is so compartmentalized that if you ask a question you’re likely to get an erroneous answer.
 My advice is to find a few folks at each level who have a grasp on what you need to do and send them boxes of chocolates.
 It’s cheaper than posting bond.

 Before Starting Your Jewelry Business: Some Recommendations

 First and foremost, take the time to create a solid business plan.
 Be very meticulous and think of every necessary step.
 The more detailed your plan is at the start, the better off you’ll be during implementation.